 “Man is what he believes.” – Anton Chekhov

-On the expansive, straightened shoulders of Amy Cuddy’s now-infamous “power poses,” a wave of interest has swept through behavioural science – and indeed, popular culture – around the notion that one can “fake it until you make it” .
+On the expansive, straightened shoulders of Amy Cuddy’s now-infamous “power poses,” a wave of interest has swept through behavioral science – and indeed, popular culture – around the notion that one can “fake it until you make it” .
 Headlines boast the saying, offering strategies for success, and human resources managers inculcate the ideal in new hires with Cuddy’s TED talk, the second most popular in series history.

 The concept is quite simple: act how you want others to perceive you and, over time, you will come to see yourself that way.
 Easy to understand and exceedingly optimistic, the fake it approach is at best a homespun panacea for self-doubt, and at worst a clever placebo, winking at a deeper truth.